Final Stages Of VO2 Max Booster Program

 5min max test to find your new VO2 Max

-When you have had 4-6 days with easy training it is time to do a new 5min maximum test to track your progress.
-I will appreciate if you share your results with the readers here at Training4cyclists.com by posting a comment with your results.
+When you have had 4-6 days with easy training, it is time to do a new 5min maximum test to track your progress.
+I would appreciate it if you share your results with the readers at Training4cyclists.com by posting your results in the comments section.

 Did you miss day 10?